 Why should I get the flu vaccination?

 Catching the flu often means days of bed rest and missing work.
 Getting the flu jab is the best way to help avoid this and to help prevent those around you from catching and spreading the flu.
-No vaccine is 100 percent effective, but being vaccinated helps protect you against the strains of flu virus contained in the vaccination.
-This includes swine flu.

 Getting vaccinated is also especially important for certain people who are more likely to have severe symptoms and develop flu complications, like pneumonia and bronchitis.
 This includes: